Jim Balsillie: Early career

+vice-president and chief financial officer of technology for Cambridge, Ontario-based design and construction services company Sutherland-Schultz.
+He left that position in 1992 when Sutherland-Schultz was sold to the Vollmer Group.

+Research In Motion

-Balsillie was hired by Mike Lazaridis in 1992, when Research In Motion (RIM), an early venture into handheld telephony technology, had 14 employees.
-RIM would eventually become the "international powerhouse" called BlackBerry Limited, and have as many as 18,000 employees.
-Both men prospered from this companionship, with Lazaridis looking after the technological side while Balsillie looked after the sales business and accounting end of things.
+In 1992, after initially making overtures to buy the company, Balsillie invested CA$125,000 in Research In Motion (RIM) and joined as co-CEO with founder Mike Lazaridis.
+The company had fewer than ten employees and would eventually become the "international powerhouse" called BlackBerry Limited, with as many as 28,000 employees.
+Both men prospered from the partnership: Lazaridis looked after the technological side and Balsillie looked after the sales, business and accounting side.

-At RIM

 Many people considered that Balsillie infused RIM with "institutional arrogance" as he remade the landscape of the smartphone industry.
 He was "feared and respected" by senior managers within his hierarchy.
-The twin-CEO structure that was evolved by Lazaridis and Balsillie eventually became cumbersome and inhibited their competition with their new rival Apple, as piloted by Steve Jobs.
+The twin-CEO structure of Lazaridis and Balsillie eventually became cumbersome and inhibited their competition with the Apple iPhone and Google's Android devices.

-In June 2007, Apple brought to market the first reliable touchscreen smartphone, while Steve Ballmer of Microsoft discarded the idea, and Barack Obama professed his love for his BlackBerry.
-BlackBerry would not have a reliable touch-screen smartphone until after Balsillie's departure from the executive suite.